RefresherTowel/docs/statement/index.md

 Use **queued changes** when:

-- You’re inside a state’s `Update` and want to change state *next* frame.
+- You're inside a state's `Update` and want to change state *next* frame.
-- You want to avoid “mid-update” re-entrancy issues where code before and after `ChangeState()` runs in different states.
+- You want to avoid "mid-update" re-entrancy issues where code before and after `ChangeState()` runs in different states.

 Use **immediate `ChangeState()`** when:

-- You’re doing a hard switch (spawning, respawning, teleporting).
+- You're doing a hard switch (spawning, respawning, teleporting).
-- You know you’re at a safe point in your logic.
+- You know you're at a safe point in your logic.

 ---